arthurlacoste/mastodon-lang-remover/README.md

 By default, the script remove Japanese toots, but you can remove another langage

-Just go to settings/preferences, and edit the "Lang Remover" on the bottom of the page.
+Just go to settings/preferences on your Mastodon web interface, and edit the "Lang Remover" on the bottom of the page.
 Click on "save changes", and you can remove this one.

 ## How it's work ?